ariga/atlas-provider-hibernate/README.md

 ### Gradle

-Add the provider to your gradle project:
+Add the provider to your Gradle project:
 ```kotlin
 plugins {
    id("io.atlasgo.hibernate-provider-gradle-plugin") version "0.1"